SquidDev-CC/plethora/neural-interface.md

 ---

 ## The neural interface
-The neural interface is wearable computer with support for peripherals and modules alike.
-The key difference between this and manipulator is that modules have direct access to the wearer.
+The neural interface is a wearable computer with support for peripherals and modules alike.
+The key difference between this and the manipulator is that modules have direct access to the wearer.
 The use of this becomes apparent when you consider the kinetic augment, which provides methods to control the wearer.

-To get started craft a neural interface and a neural connector.
+To get started, craft a neural interface and a neural connector.
 You can place the neural interface in your helmet slot or right click another entity to place it in theirs.

 > **Note:** You can't place a neural interface on child mobs: that is just cruel.
 You should also be warned that once
 > placed on a mob, the neural interface cannot be removed.
-Their brains are not as resilient to tampering as human's
+Their brains are not as resilient to tampering as human
 > brains are.

 > **Note:** If a neural interface doesn't show up on a mob, it probably means it is a modded